kokoko3k/koko-aio-slang/docs-ng.md

             While this does not exist at all in crt technology, it greatly mitigates the artifacts just explained while producing a fairly convincing effect, very similar to a screen with visible scanlines and visible slotmask.
-        Inter-cell extra steepness (for integer scaling)
-            When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
-            This option will avoid the bleeding.
-            You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
-            This function is useful when you want to emulate handhelds screens using integer scaling, where cells are well separated.
+        Deconvergence Y: R,G,B phosphor"
+            This emulates Y deconvergence on phosphor level rather than on image level as seen in the previous deconvergence section.
+            Emulating deconvergence here is good because phosphors will be able to brighten the dark gap left by scanlines.
         Dedot mask between scanlines
             When using Horizontal masks, you mai notice a disturbing dot pattern left between high scanlines, that's the residual of horizontal mask.
             Use this parameter to clear it and use it only if needed or it would have counter-effects.
             Also, mutating dots to straight lines would make moiree more visible when using curvature.
-        Deconvergence Y: R,G,B phosphor"
-            This emulates Y deconvergence on phosphor level rather than on image level as seen in the previous deconvergence section.
-            Emulating deconvergence here is good because phosphors will be able to brighten the dark gap left by scanlines.

     Interlace + Scanline alternate above # lines: